lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 layout
 ~~~~~~

-Set the layout if the object.
-The children will be repositioned and resized according to the policies set for the layout.
-For the possible values see the documentation of the layouts.
+Set layout of Widget.
+Children will be repositioned and resized according to policies set for the layout.
+For possible values see documentation of the layouts.

 .. raw:: html